tari-project/tari/RFC/src/RFC-0171_PeerToPeerMessagingProtocol.md

 Alice wants to connect to Bob

-1. Alice opens a new socket for the `PeerConnection` to be.
+1. Alice creates a `PeerConnection` to which Bob can connect.
    - A new CURVE keypair is generated
 2. Alice connects to Bob's control server and Bob accepts the connection.
 3. Alice sends an `peer::establish_connection` message, with
    - the CURVE public key for the socket connection,
    - the node's public key corresponding to its [Node ID],
    - the [NetAddress] of the new PeerConnection.
 4. Bob accepts this request, and opens a new `PeerConnnection` socket using Alice's CURVE public key.
 5. Bob connects to the given [NetAddress] and sends a `peer::establish_connection` message.
 6. If Alice accepts the connection, they can begin sending messages.
 If not, both sides terminate the connection.

-#### RoutingTable

-A RoutingTable is a list of known peers and is responsible for:
-- adding, updating and removing peers,
-- querying peers by some filter criterion (such as [node ID] or [NetAddress]),
-- persisting peers on some storage backend.

 #### PeerManager